Stephanvs/hypr/docs/gettingstarted.md

 !!! info

-    `hyprwt` with no arguments is an alias for `hyprwt ls`.
+    `hypr` with no arguments is an alias for `hypr ls`.

 !!! tip "Interactive switching"

-    You can also use `hyprwt switch` with no arguments to open an interactive TUI that lets you:
+    You can also use `hypr switch` with no arguments to open an interactive TUI that lets you:

     - Select from existing worktrees to switch to
     - Choose branches without worktrees (automatically creates a new worktree)